 Partner Institutions and Centers in the Seattle Area

-The research in the Department of Epidemiology is highly enhanced by our partnerships with other excellent research organizations in the Puget Sound region.
-Some of our faculty are involved in Interdisciplinary
+Faculty in the Department of Epidemiology conduct their research in partnerships with other oustanding research entities in the Puget Sound region.

 for AIDS and STD Research (CFAR) (UW & FHCRC)

 for AIDS and STD Research (CFAR), established in July, 1989, provides